 But the response is often too conservative.
 Instead of trying to do too much, the defense does nothing.

-Instead, the team in the field show be focused primarily on one runner.
+The team in the field should be focused primarily on one runner.
 Depending on the situation (the score, number of outs, runners on the bases, batter at the plate), the defense should choose to focus primarily on the runner at first or the runner at third — not both.

 Don’t get me wrong, there are ways to address both runners.
 But in general, the players should be focused primarily on one.